 The success of this salad depends on choosing a ripe watermelon.

 A good watermelon should be symmetrical and heavy for its size.
-Roll it around and check for the couche (the spot where it rested on the ground while growing).
-It should be readily identifiable.
-If you don’t see one, the melon’s is not yet mature.
+Roll it around and check for the couche, a light yellow “field spot,” which indicates the part that was touching the ground when the watermelon was ripening.
+If that spot is white instead of yellow, that tells you it was probably picked too early, and may not taste quite as ripe and juicy as others.
+If you don’t see one at all the melon’s is not yet mature.
 Last, find the spot where the stem was attached.
-Clean indentations should appear on melons that detached naturally from the vine.

 Watermelon is an excellent source of the potent antioxidants lycopene and beta-carotene which helps neutralize free radicals in the body to prevent premature aging.

 Watercress contains high levels of iron, unusual in vegetables and necessary to convert energy in our food to be active.
 It also contains lots of Vitamin C needed to change the iron into the form that’s easy for your body to absorb.
 If you don’t have watercress substitute arugula.